robinne/ProjectOrganizer/README.md

         Error with node-gyp rebuild.
 Try to install .net framework 2 sdk from microsoft.com.
 Didn't help. updated node-gyp:
             cd to where node.exe is and go to node_modules\npm and run: >npm install -g node-gyp@latest.
 Did not work.
         Install visual studio 2015 express for desktop. vcbuild is at C:\Program Files (x86)\Microsoft Visual Studio 8\VC\vcpackages.
         Added that to Path, still did not work.
         Ran npm install -g --msvs_version=2015 node-gyp rebuild.
 THIS WORKED.
 IT MUST HAVE NEEDED 2015 SETTING Re-run entire electron-rebuild...it ran, will check to see what it did later.
         Reran again using >npm install --msvs_version=2015 electron-rebuild.
 Seems to have done "something".
 Then ran in .bin directory> electron-rebuild.
 Failed.
         Try>set GYP_MSVS_VERSION=2015. then run electron-rebuild in node modules bin dir.
+        >.\node_modules\.bin\electron-rebuild.cmd
-Nothing errored...and, the sqlite3 binding with electron path is there!!!
+        Nothing errored...and, the sqlite3
+        binding with electron path is there!!!
         It worked.
         For next time, see if this sticks (file remains) or if I need to run the "set" each time followed by rebuild.